Alternatives to Boarding School for NWT Teens Without a Local High School

 At what age can my teenager legally be homeschooled instead of attending school?

 The NWT's compulsory school age is 6 to 16.
-Home education satisfies the compulsory education requirement at any age within this range.
+Registered home education satisfies the compulsory education requirement within this range.
 After age 16, education is voluntary — your teenager can continue homeschooling, enter the workforce, pursue apprenticeships, or attend post-secondary programs.
 There is no upper age limit that prevents homeschooling as an alternative to boarding.

 Can my teenager take some ADLC courses while being primarily homeschooled?